Xtatovic/Xtatovic/README.md

-- 👋 Hi, I’m Renato and I created this account years ago, when I used to play games, that's why the handle is kinda odd.
+- 👋 Hi, I’m Renato and I created this account years ago, when I used to play games, but I'm back :)
 - 👀 I’m interested in history, kayaks, hiking, arts, and languages.
 - 🌱 I’m currently learning python, JavaScript, SQL, and how to use AWS.
 - 💞️ I’m looking to collaborate on any project that you think might improve my (or your) programming knowledge.